 Reputational damage to Fukushima fisheries is the main cause for concern.
 Since 2011, fisheries cooperatives in Fukushima Prefecture have put significant effort into revitalising local fisheries.
 A critical part of this has been extensive risk communication efforts to rebuild public trust in produce landed in Fukushima ports, through extensive monitoring campaigns and information provision to reassure consumers that Fukushima fish are free from contamination and, indeed, delicious to eat.

-For example, fish landed at Fukushima ports remain in the ‘trial fisheries’ stage, whereby every catch is screened for radioactive caesium.
+For example, fish landed at Fukushima ports have just moved from the ‘trial fisheries’ to the ‘expansion fisheries’ stage, and every catch is screened for radioactive caesium.
 Fish are screened for radioactive caesium to a standard of 50 Becquerels per kilogram, compared to a standard of over 1250 Becquerels per kilogram for fish in the European Union (a Becquerel is a standard unit measuring radioactivity).
 Screening and monitoring results are available online for consumers to check, and have been accompanied by an extensive public communication campaign.

 The Fukushima Prefecture Federation of Fisheries Cooperative Associations has set ambitious targets for the revitalisation of Fukushima fisheries from now into the future, including a goal to return trawling activity in the Soma area in the north of the region to over 60% of pre-disaster capacity by 2024.
+In spring 2021, the cooperatives also decided to move from ‘trial’ fisheries to ‘expansion’ operations.
 However, the fisheries cooperatives’ worry is that if water perceived as being contaminated is released into the sea, then consumer trust in the quality and safety of fish will collapse and their risk communication efforts will have to start again from zero.

 But surely all we need to do is tell consumers that the water being released is not harmful, and that fish remain safe to eat?